datanav/docs/concepts.rst

     :align: center
     :alt: Source

-Some sources can accept an additional parameter that is a 'since' token.
+Some sources can accept an additional parameter called a 'since' token.
 This token is used to fetch only the entities that have changed since that given offset.
-This can be used to ask for only the entities that have changed since the last time.
+This can be used to ask for only the entities that have changed since the last time Sesam asked for them.
 The since token is an opaque string token that may take any form; it is interpreted by the source only.
-For example; for a SQL source it might be a datestamp or for a log based source it might be a location offset.
+For example, for a SQL source it might be a datestamp, for a log based source it might be a location offset.

 Sesam provides a number of out of the box *source* types, such as :ref:`SQL <sql_source>` and :ref:`LDAP <ldap_source>`.
 It is also easy for developers to expose a :ref:`micro-service <concepts-extensions>` that can supply data from an external service.
 The built-in :ref:`json <json_source>` source is able to consume data from these endpoints.
 These custom data providers can be written and hosted in any language.

-To help with this there are a number of template projects hosted on our repository GitHub to make this process as easy as possible.
+To help with this there are a number of template projects hosted on our `GitHub <https://github.com/sesam-community>`_ to make this process as easy as possible.

 .. _concepts-transforms:

 Transforms
 ##########

 Entities streaming through a pipe can be transformed on their way from the source to the sink.
-A transforms chain takes a stream of entities, transforms them, and creates a new stream of entities.
+A transform chain takes a stream of entities, transforms them, and creates a new stream of entities.
 There are several different transform types supported; the primary one being the :doc:`Data Transformation Language <DTLReferenceGuide>` transform, which uses DTL to join and transform data into new shapes.

 .. _concepts-dtl:

 DTL has a simple syntax and model where the user declares how to construct a new data entity.
 It has commands such as 'add', 'copy', and 'merge'.
-That work on properties, list of values and complete entities.
+These may operate on properties, lists of values or complete entities.

 .. image:: images/pipes-transform.png
     :width: 800px
     :align: center
     :alt: Transform

-In general DTL is applied to the entities in a dataset and the resulting entities are pushed into a sink that writes to a new dataset.
+In general, DTL is applied to entities in a dataset and the resulting entities are pushed into a sink that writes to a new dataset.
 The new dataset is then used as a source for sinks that write the data to external systems.

 .. _concepts-sinks:

 Sinks
 #####

-A *sink* is a component that can consume entities fed to them by a pump.
-The sink has the responsibility to write these entities to the target, handle transactional boundaries, and potentially, the batching of multiple entities if supported by the target system.
+A *sink* is a component that can consume entities fed to it by a pump.
+The sink has the responsibility to write these entities to the target, handle transactional boundaries and potentially batching of multiple entities if supported by the target system.

-Several types of sinks, SQL Sink for example, are available.
-Using the JSON push sink enables entities to be pushed to custom micro-services or other Sesam service instances.
+Several types of sinks, such as the SQL Sink, are available.
+Using the JSON Push sink enables entities to be pushed to custom micro-services or other Sesam service instances.

 .. image:: images/pipes-sink.png
     :width: 800px